 These numbers are subject to debate and interpretation, but they appear at a minimum to be directionally correct.

-On these grounds, there appears to be broad consensus that the cost of each Space Shuttle launch was closer to $1.5 billion when you look at the total cost of the program over its entire life, essentially similar to LaFleur’s numbers.
-(NATURE: http://www.nature.com/nature/journal/v472/n7341/full/472038d.html )
+On these grounds, there appears to be broad consensus that the cost of each Space Shuttle launch was closer to $1.5 billion when you look at the total cost of the program over its entire life, essentially similar to LaFleur’s numbers.14

 What is beyond debate is that it is incredibly expensive to support a person in space.
-They also suggest that – all things being constant – the cost of space exploration will remain extremely expensive in the future.
+They also suggest that the cost of space exploration will remain very expensive in the future even taking into account new rockets and reduced launch costs (the subject of the next chapter).

 The National Research Council’s 2014 investigation of various pathways to a Mars landing, a goal set by the Obama Administration, illustrates how expensive exploration will be in the future.
 The current funding for human exploration related programs is on the order of ~$8 billion per year, and this has been the long-term trend for many years.
 Yet, that funding would need to grow in order to achieve a landing before 2050.
 Based on various scenarios outlined by the NRC, the cumulative cost to land humans on Mars may be in the range of $400 billion and it may take nearly 50 years based on current budgets and/or modest increases to actually achieve the goal of humans on Mars.
-The Commission notes that there may be unforeseen advances in technology or innovation that could make costs lower and the timeline quicker.
-But there may also be unforeseen failures and delays.
+The Commission notes that there may be unforeseen advances in technology or innovation that could make costs lower and the timeline quicker (re: SpaceX).
+But there may also be unforeseen failures and delays that offset these gains.

 The NRC compares the cost of landing astronauts on Mars as equivalent to 75-150 top line, flagship robotic missions costing $1-$2 billion each to destinations around the solar system or roughly twice the budget of the National Science Foundation during the same period.